 Recording Sales of Services on Credit

-When you sell services to a customer, you normally create an invoice in your accounting software, which automatically creates an entry to credit the sales account and debit the accounts receivable account.
-When the customer later pays the invoice, you would debit the cash account and credit the accounts receivable account.
+When services are sold to a customer, the seller normally creates an invoice in its accounting software, which automatically creates an entry to credit the sales account and debit the accounts receivable account.
+When the customer later pays the invoice, the seller would debit the cash account and credit the accounts receivable account.
 For example, ABC International billings a customer for $10,000 in services, and records the following entry:

 Recording Sales of Goods on Credit

-If you were to sell goods to a customer on credit, then not only would you have to record the sale and related account receivable (as was the case for the sale of services), but you would also record the reduction in inventory that was sold to the customer, which then appears in the cost of goods sold expense.
+If the seller were to sell goods to a customer on credit, then not only would it have to record the sale and related account receivable (as was the case for the sale of services), but it would also record the reduction in inventory that was sold to the customer, which then appears in the cost of goods sold expense.
 This later transaction reduces the inventory asset in the balance sheet and increases the expenses in the income statement.
 For example, if ABC International were to conclude a sale transaction for $25,000 in which it sold $12,000 of merchandise to the customer, its journal entry would be: